NoozAbooz/mcpi-reborn-extended/README.md

 ```

 Feature list:
-- Full support for Debian buster and bullseye, as well as distros based on them
+- Full support for Debian buster and bullseye, as well as distros based on them.
-- Ability to look around via arrow keys instead of mouse (useful if mouse is glitched or if using REPLIT)
+- Ability to look around via arrow keys instead of mouse (useful if mouse is glitched or if using REPLIT).
-- Extended creative inventory
+- Extended creative inventory.
-- Sprinting via `CTRL` key
+- Sprinting via `CTRL` key.
-- Sneaking via both the `Shift` and `Alt` keys
+- Sneaking via both the `Shift` and `Alt` keys.
-- Full sound support
+- Full sound support.
-- Colored terminal output
+- Colored terminal output.
-- Basic Vim keybindings for movement (hjkl)
+- Basic Vim keybindings for movement (hjkl).
+- A custom block called "cursed chest".

 Credits
 - Maintained by [mobilegmYT](https://github.com/mobilegmYT).